gbif/ipt/Stats.md

 + [[Number of IPTs registered with GBIF|Stats#number-of-ipts-registered-with-gbif]]
 + [[Number of IPT publishers by dataset type|Stats#number-of-ipt-publishers-by-dataset-type]]

+## Introduction

+This page provides various statistics and charts showing the IPT's growth story over these last few years.

 ## Last year in review (Dec 16 to Dec 17)
 * 10% increase in number of countries IPTs are installed in